Ronnie Milsap Live

-Ronnie Milsap Live is the first live album by country music artist Ronnie Milsap.
+Ronnie Milsap Live is the first live album by American country music artist Ronnie Milsap.
 It was recorded at the Grand Ole Opry House in Nashville, Tennessee, in 1976, the same year Milsap became a member of the Grand Ole Opry, and released that same year.
 Country music disc jockey and television host Ralph Emery introduced Milsap at the concert and also wrote the album's liner notes.

 The album spent 24 weeks on the Billboard Top Country Albums chart, peaking at No. 2.

 Ronnie Milsap Live won the Country Music Association Award for Album of the Year in 1977, Milsap's second win in that category.
 In 1979, it was certified Gold by the Recording Industry Association of America for US shipments exceeding 500,000.